LucHermitte/vim-clang/README.md

   that depends on that type.
 This means:
     - it cannot be used to auto-import missing includes
     - it won't return parameters of unknown types
-- Deleted functions aren't reported (may be if we analyse tokens...?)
 - `get_arguments()` doesn't work on template functions.
 Hopefully there is a
   workaround: we can analyse _childrens_.
 - It doesn't report how parameters are formatted, and thus whether newlines are used in between, information I'd need in `:GOTOIMPL`. (may be if we analyse tokens...?)
-- It doesn't report `explicit` constructors (tokens?)
+- It doesn't report `explicit` constructors (it can be deduced though: they are mono parameters constructors without the 'converting' flag)

 Installation Requirements:
 -------------------------